landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/PrintGuide.md

 This document outlines everything required to print the associated parts in the intended way.
 It will highlight the correct print orientation, if a nut insert is present, the infill percentage and layer settings.

 A number of the 3D printed parts contain nut inserts for added strength.
-A tutorial on how to insert the nuts can be found here:
+A tutorial on how to embed nuts can be found here:

 [3D Print Inserts](../../GettingStarted/Tutorials/3DPrintInserts.md){: .btn}